KITrobotics/rll_sdk/docs/general/job_processing.rst

 simulation.
 If the simulation check does not detect serious errors, then the job is inserted into the job queue for execution on the real robots.

-Every user can have at least one job per project in the job queue.
-If more than one robot in the lab is currently processing a certain project, then as many submissions as robots are online for the particular project are allowed for every user.
+Every user can have at least five jobs per project in the job queue.
+If more than five robots in the lab are currently processing a certain project, then as many submissions as robots are online for the particular project are allowed for every user.

 As long as a job has the status `submitted` and processing did not yet start,